Square Dance Clothing Styles

 Closed toe shoes are recommended for safety but not enforced.

-A common accessory worn by men is a small scarf held together at the front with a ring or a string neck tie with a decorative clasp, called a bolo.
+A common accessory worn by men is a small scarf or cravat, held together at the front with a ring or a string neck tie with a decorative clasp, called a bolo.

 For bigger local dances most will wear square dance outfits but a few of our ladies prefer to wear pants and flowing style tops.

-Square dance skirts normally finish just below the knees and worn with a petticoat.
+Square dance skirts normally finish just below the knees and worn with a 1950s style petticoat.

 The State and National Conventions attract hundreds of dancers.